zeke/zeke.sikelianos.com/magnets/index.md

 <!--
-title: Magnets
+title: Magnetism
-description: Carry a fundamental force of the universe in your pocket.
+description: A fundamental force of the universe that fits in your pocket.
 publish_date: 2017-12-21
 -->

 Hello, loved one.
 If you're reading this it's most likely because I mailed you a
 <a href="https://en.wikipedia.org/wiki/Neodymium">neodymium</a> magnet, one of
-the strongest types of magnets on Earth.
+the strongest on Earth.
 If I didn't send you a magnet, you can
 <a href="https://www.amazon.com/gp/product/B01IAFIVQQ">buy your own</a> for
 under ten dollars.

 Your magnet was probably made in China, where 95% of the minerals used to make magnets are mined and processed.
 The neodymium is coated with copper and nickel to prevent breaking or chipping, but it's still fragile so take care not to drop it.
-If you do break it though, there's no need to fret: now you have two magnets!
+If you received two or more magnets, be aware that they they'll pinch your fingers if you're not careful.
+If your magnet does happen to break, you needn't fret: now you have two magnets!

 Carry your magnet in your pocket and notice the things you stick to, or that stick to you.